How to make protein bars at home in 5 delicious flavors – with NO baking required!

 – The flavor possibilities are endless, and you can choose to make them soy free, dairy free, keto, paleo, low carb, nut free, or sugar free to fit your own personal dietary requirements.

-– It’s both much cheaper and more environmentally-friendly to make your own protein bars at home.
+– It’s both much cheaper and more environmentally-friendly to make your own protein bar recipe at home.
 Think of all the wrappers you’ll save.

 Many so-called healthy protein bars on the market, even ones you can find at a health food store, are filled with processed ingredients such as corn syrup solids, maltodextrin, sucralose, sugar alcohols, GMO soy isolate, and so much added sugar and oil that it’s hard to believe they could possibly pass for a health food.